 4.2.9 The power to establish and maintain reserve funds for capital improvements, repairs and replacements.

-4.2.10 The power to control and regulate the use of the Properties.
+4.2.10 The power to control and regulate the use of the Properties. [this looks very broad if the association has control on how an Owner develops his lot.
+Should this be limited to things like drainage, connection to utilities in common areas and connection to the road?
+Or is the intent to be an authority that could place architectural constraints and limitation of use on Owners property?]

 4.2.11 The power to make reasonable rules and regulations and to amend the same from time to time.